shockone/docs/en/controllers/request-response.rst

 The above would tell clients to cache the resulting response for 5 days, hopefully speeding up your visitors' experience. ``cache()`` sets the Last-Modified value to the first argument.
-Expires, and Max-age are set based on the second parameter.
-Cache-Control is set to public as well.
+Expires header and the max-age directive are set based on the second parameter.
+Cache-Control's public directive is set as well.

 .. _cake-response-caching: